 - violent or harassing behaviour

-- the property being used for illegal or immoral purposes
+- using the property for illegal or immoral purposes

 - animals at the property

 Your landlord has to serve you with a 'notice to terminate'.
 This must